 - There are currently more births than deaths and the population is living longer, although since the last JSNA the rate of improvement in life expectancy has slowed meaning the projections for the growing older population are now very slightly lower. - There are significant planned housing and economic developments, including significant development within the town centre.
-The Greater Manchester Spatial Framework (GMSF), which sets out amongst other things, the economic and housing needs across the ten GM boroughs to 2037 continues to be developed and includes provision for 3,700 housing units across the Borough.
-In addition a further 5,000 housing units are to be delivered through the Council's town centre residential development programme.
-The Council is at present developing its Local Plan, this will include an ambitious total housing target for the Borough, presently this equates to approximately 14,500 homes although is subject to further consideration as the Local Plan (and GMSF) is further developed.
+The Council is at present developing its Local Plan, this will include an ambitious total housing target for the Borough.
 These developments, alongside plans for the regeneration of Stockport's town centre economy and transport infrastructure are likely to lead to significant population changes in this area over the next ten years. - By 2028 the population of Stockport is projected to be 306,300 (a 5% increase from 291,772 in 2018).